FSIBT/PyMCNP/docs/source/pymcnp/inp.md

 ```

 `pymcnp.inp` contains the INP parser.
 PyMCNP implements an object-oriented recursive
-descent parser, approximating INP as the following context-free-grammar described in modified Bakus-Naur form:
+descent parser, approximating INP as the following context-free-grammar described in modified Backus-Naur form:

 ```
 <CellOption> = ...;